How Much Does a Concrete Driveway Cost in 2025?

 Sealing

 Otherwise, sealing a driveway costs $0.50 to $2.50 per square foot.
-The sealant keeps moisture out of the cracks, protects the surface against extreme weather, and helps reduce the impacts from de-icing agents and other chemicals.
+The sealant keeps moisture out of the cracks, protects the surface against extreme weather, and helps reduce the impacts of de-icing agents and other chemicals.
 Seal your driveway once a year for maximum durability.

-Compare Quotes to Pour a Concrete Driveway
+Budgeting for a Concrete Driveway

 FAQs